StackStorm-Exchange/stackstorm-aws/README.md

 If any value exist in datastore it will be taken instead of any value in aws.yaml

+There have been reports of hard to troubleshoot connection errors in `st2sensorcontainer.log` such as: ``2020-02-06 22:04:05,202 140016844996688 INFO connectionpool [-] Starting new HTTP connection (1): 169.254.169.254``.
+It's a result of turning on the sensor without copying the `aws.yaml` over to `/opt/stackstorm/configs/aws.yaml`

 #### aws.sqs\_new\_message

 This trigger is emitted when a single message is received from a queue.